tmarfil/f5-proxy-protocol-gateway-irule/Readme.md

 When load balancers and proxies handle traffic, preserving the original client IP address becomes a challenge.
 Different systems use different methods: some use TCP Proxy Protocol (v1 or v2), others use HTTP headers like X-Forwarded-For.

-The F5 Proxy Protocol Gateway iRule solves this by acting as a translator between these different methods.
+[BIG-IP does not have native support for PROXY protocol.](https://my.f5.com/manage/s/article/K40512493).
+This functionality must be implemented in an iRule.The F5 Proxy Protocol Gateway iRule solves this by acting as a translator between these different methods.

 ## Why This Matters